sathomas/jsDataV.is/src/text/ch4/02-heat-maps.md

 ### Step 3: Create the Background Image

 A simple diagram of a basketball court, like that in figure NEXTFIGURENUMBER, works fine for our visualization.
-We can use each team's color to highlight which side will show their points.
-The dimensions of our background image are 556 by 333 pixels.
+The dimensions of our background image are 600 by 360 pixels.

 <figure>
 ![](img/basketball.svg)